LKessell/static-comp/README.md

 # Static Comp Solo Challenge

 ## Overview
 This solo challenge was completed during Mod 2 at the Turing School of Software and Design.
 The main goal of this project was to practice creating a responsive webpage layout in HTML and CSS based on a given comp.
 The original comp was a desktop-sized layout, so one of the challenges was to scale the given layout down for smaller screens.
 This project was also a great opportunity to practice with FlexBox.

+The project spec can be [viewed here](https://frontend.turing.edu/projects/module-1/m1-static-comp).

 ## Comp Comparison
 Original Comp: